Green kernel asymptotics for two-dimensional random walks under random conductances: Introduction

+(v) The upper bound in Theorem~\ref{thm:green_killed}-(ii) constitutes a near diagonal estimate as it only becomes effective in the regime $|x-y|=n^{\al+o(1)}$ for $\al \in (0,1)$ in which case $\lim_{n} \ln(n/|x-y|)/ \ln n = 1-\al > 0$.
+In the regime $|x-y| = n^{o(1)}$, \eqref{eq:green_killed_offdiag} corresponds to the on-diagonal behaviour in \eqref{eq:green_killed_ondiag}.
+If $|x-y| \geq \de n$ for some $\de>0$, then \eqref{eq:green_killed_offdiag} only gives $\lim_{n} g^{\om}_{B(z,n)}(x,y)/\ln n=0$, and we expect a more precise statement to follow from a local limit theorem for the killed Green's function, which in turn can be deduced from an invariance principle and an elliptic Harnack inequality.

+(vi) From the elliptic Harnack inequality in \cite{ADS16} one can derive a Liouville principle for sublinear harmonic functions (cf.\ \cite{BCDG18}), which together with Theorem~\ref{thm:green1} allows to characterize the potential kernel $a^\om(0,\cdot)$ as the unique solution of $\cL^{\om} u = \indicator_{\{0\}}/ \mu^{\om}(0)$ with logarithmic growth.

-\end{remark} In the i.i.d.\ case similar asymptotics on the killed Green kernel as in Theorem~\ref{thm:green_killed} have been an important ingredient in the proof that the scaling limit of a two-dimensional RCM under heavy-tailed conductances is the fractional kinetics process, see \cite[Proposition~3.1]{Ce11}.
+(vii) \emph{Annealed Green kernel estimates.} A careful analysis of the proofs of Theorems~\ref{thm:green1} and \ref{thm:green_killed} shows that if we assume in addition $\mean_0\big[\mu^{\om}(0)^{-1} N_1\big] < \infty$ and $\mean_0[ \ln (N_1\vee N_2)] < \infty$, where $N_1$ and $N_2$ are the random constants in the proof of Theorem~\ref{thm:green1} below, then the convergence in \eqref{eq:potkernel_main} and \eqref{eq:green_killed_ondiag} also holds in $L^1(\prob_0)$ and the function $R^{\om}$ in Theorem~\ref{thm:green_killed} (ii) also satisfies $R^{\om}(n)/\ln n \to 0$ in $L^1(\prob_0)$. \end{remark} In the i.i.d.\ case similar asymptotics on the killed Green kernel as in Theorem~\ref{thm:green_killed} have been an important ingredient in the proof that the scaling limit of a two-dimensional RCM under heavy-tailed conductances is the fractional kinetics process, see \cite[Proposition~3.1]{Ce11}.
 Moreover, it is expected that Theorem~\ref{thm:green_killed} is of importance in the study of the discrete Gaussian free field (DGFF) subject to Dirichlet boundary conditions on a two-dimensional supercritical percolation cluster\footnote{private discussion between S.A.\ and Nathanael Berestycki}.
+In \cite{Ab15} it has been shown that the irregular structure of $\cC_{\infty}$ affects the growth of the effective resistances which in turn influences the extremal behaviour of the DGFF.